JakeFerrero/social-network/README.md

 on the number of friends they have.

 ## Usage
-To create the social network:
+From the top-level directory:
 ```
-java SocialNetwork <input>.txt
+java socialNetwork/SocialNetwork <input>.txt
 ```
 Where <input>.txt contains names (seperated by newlines).
 Then a '$', then two names side-by-side, representing a relationship between two people.
 For example input files, see the tests directory and view the .txt files.
+The input file is needed in order to generate the actual "social network."

 Once the application is started, a '$' will be present, letting the user know the app is ready for input.
 The following are valid queries: